NetSuite: Using pass_through parameters for Search requests

 Edited

-NetSuite supports custom SQL queries through the pass_through[q] parameter, allowing you to build advanced queries with full control over filtering, sorting, and data selection.
+NetSuite supports custom SuiteQL queries through the pass_through[q] parameter, allowing you to build advanced queries with full control over filtering, sorting, and data selection.
 This is particularly useful for:

 When you include pass_through[q] in your request, the NetSuite connector: